aditya-mukherjee/globe-blaze/README.md

 # globe-blaze

-An Android game based on Global Positioning System to encourage the users to do physical activities while they play the game.
+An Android game based on GPS tracking to encourage the users to do physical activities and complete acheivements to receive prizes while they play the game.